kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 The edit dialog allows you to edit the procedure name and the values of its arguments.

+### Editing procedures

+When editing a procedure, you may adjust its arguments or expand `More options` for further customization.
+Settings under `More options` are described below.

+**Enable for previews**

+If checked, the procedure is applied to previews.
+You may want to uncheck this if a procedure is very slow or e.g. manipulates the file system (reads or saves files).

 Selecting Layers to Export with Constraints
 -------------------------------------------